-Retelling the History of Black Music: Bert Williams, Godfather of the Black Stage & Studio
+Retelling the History of Black Music: Bert Williams, Godfather of the Black Stage and Studio

 Bert Williams in blackface started a conversation about representing blackness within a mainstream context that has continued through virtually every crossover moment in black American life.